crtez/ExportRunHistory/README.md

 In order to export your run history, you must run the 32-bit verison of "Hades.exe" from either "C:\Program Files\Epic Games\Hades\x86" (Epic) or C:\Steam\steamapps\common\Hades\x86" (Steam).

-Once you load into game, your run history will appear in a "output.json" file in the same directory as the "ExportRunHistory.lua" script.
+Once you load into your save, your run history will appear in a "output.json" file in the same directory as the "ExportRunHistory.lua" script.

 ## Important Notes